1. Customers Drive Co-Creation and Innovation

 One more fast-forward.
 I’ve launched SlapFive, and it’s taking the market by storm.
 One of my customers was in a situation that will likely sound familiar to you, as it happens to every company at some point.
 After making several acquisitions, the company found itself with a portfolio of point products.
 The sales team had been running some cross-sell plays so there were a good number of customers using two or three of the products.

 One day the CEO announced that it was time to relaunch the company, transforming from offering a bunch of individual products, to offering a single integrated suite.
-As you would expect, there had been some R&D going on to create a consolidated dashboard for giving users the impression that the products work together, but the executive team wanted the sales reps to start selling the combined value proposition of an integrated suite.
+As you would expect, there had been some R&D going on to create a consolidated dashboard, which they called “a piece of glass”, for giving users the impression that the products work together, but the executive team wanted the sales reps to start selling the combined value proposition of an integrated suite.

 I can’t think of a better way to tackle this than to whip up a Customer-Led Growth initiative.
 And that’s what we did.
 First, we identified customers who were using two or three of the point products.
 We pulled them together so the strategists who were setting the technology direction for the software suite could share their vision, get feedback from those customers, and make them feel like they are part of the grand vision.